LambdaSven/LambdaSven/README.md

 ### [Stephen Smith](https://sasmith.ca)

-Recent Graduate skilled in Java and C, with strong problem solving and critical thinking skills.
+Recent Graduate skilled in Java and C#, as well as knowing some C, Rust, and F#.
+I have strong problem solving and critical thinking skills.

 I am passionate about learning new languages and solving problems.
 <!--